Aqua omnium florum

 The 17th century court physician George Bate favoured it and it appeared in the Pharmacopœia Bateana — Bate's Dispensatory.
 Recipes included:

 The latter prescription was used as a panacea by a female doctor in Bate's time.
 Many incurable cases were brought to her which she treated in this way and she made a great fortune of £20,000 from this practice.

 Urina vaccina

 Cow tea or urina vaccina (cow's urine) was sometimes called aqua omnium florum too.
 This was used as a purgative for which the dosage would be "half a pint drank warm from the cow".
 It was drunk by women in May to clear their complexion.

 Indian traditional medicine

 Cow dung, urine and other bovine products are still used extensively in the traditional Hindu medicine, Ayurveda.

+Cattle urine drinking in Islam

+Similarly, in Islam the drinking of camel urine as the Islamic Prophetic medicine by Muhammad, has no medicinal scientific evidence according to the World Health Organization.